QryptInc/qrypt-security-quickstarts-cpp/README.md

 ## Quickstart
 ### 1. Create the codespace
 Click the `<> Code` dropdown on github and select `Create codespace on main`.
-This will create a new codespace, which is a sandboxed devcontainer with everything you need to experiement with the Qrypt SDK.
+This will create a new codespace, which is a sandbox with everything you need to experiment with the Qrypt SDK.
+Please allow up to 5 minutes for the codespace to set up the environment and build the quickstart.

 ![Codespaces Setup](docs/res/codespace_setup_small.gif)

 ### 2. Execute validation tests
 We've taken the Qrypt SDK and integrated it into a CLI with some basic functionality.
 After the envrionment loads it will automatically build the CLI.
 Wait until you see `[100%] Built target qrypt`, indicating that the CLI build is complete, and then run `./qrypt test` to validate:
-- Qrypt can be used to securely generate an AES key
+- The Qrypt SDK can be used to securely generate and independently replicate an AES key
-- Qrypt can be used to securely generate a 1KB one-time-pad
+- The Qrypt SDK can be used to securely generate and independently replicatea 1KB one-time-pad
-- Qrypt can be used to securely generate a 1MB one-time-pad
+- The Qrypt SDK can be used to securely generate and independently replicatea 1MB one-time-pad
-- Qrypts quantum generated random passes [NIST 800-22](https://csrc.nist.gov/publications/detail/sp/800-22/rev-1a/final) Statistical Tests for Random Number Generators
+- Qrypt's quantum generated random passes [NIST 800-22](https://csrc.nist.gov/publications/detail/sp/800-22/rev-1a/final) Statistical Tests for Random Number Generators

 ## CLI usage

 ### Generate
-Run `./qrypt generate` to generate a key and save instructions to `./meta.dat`
+Run `./qrypt generate` to generate a key and save replication instructions to `./meta.dat`

 ### Replicate
-Run `./qrypt replicate` to read `./meta.dat` and use it to generate and output the same key.
+Run `./qrypt replicate` to read `./meta.dat` and use it to replicate the same key.

 ### Advanced options
 Use the `--help` option on the `qrypt` executable and its submenus for more information on available operations and their optional arguments.